Keep in mind, regardless of how it looks to you, there is always a good reason for your child's anger. They are not "bad" for feeling what they feel.

 One thing is for sure, and that is that you are the right person to help--you're here because you care!

 So!
 Our question is not so much "why children get angry" as it is, "Why do we have problems with anger management in children?"

 Let's take a look at some of the reasons that we're seeing children anger management problems.

 ...by the way, I've been counseling with children and families for over 40 years, so this information on anger management for children comes straight from a lot of personal and professional experience.

 A common cause of problems with children anger management is unmet emotional, physical and intellectual needs.
 Since many people don't know what the basic emotional needs of a child are, we'll start with a list of those:

 Anger management in children is extremely difficult or impossible when these basic needs are unmet or only partially met.
 You may want to learn some additional parenting skills to help you in this area.

 As parents, we tend to make two kinds of mistakes when it comes to role modeling anger management for children.

 Has your child been diagnosed with Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD) or Oppositional Defiance Disorder (ODD)?
 If so, children anger management issues can often arise in association with these problems.
-The best program I know about for dealing with this type of problem is available to you now for a special free offer.

 One thing that will create children anger management problems is when anger is hammered into them by an adult.
 Physical abuse is damaging to the body, mind and spirit of a child.
 If you aren't sure what physical abuse is (it might surprise you to know how many people really aren't sure about this) check out this article in Wikipedia.